 Oklahoma's alternative placement program provides an opportunity for individuals with non-teaching degrees to teach in Oklahoma accredited schools.
 Adults who are approved by state board of education to pursue an alternative certification can enroll in OC's Academy of Alternative Certification.

-OC's academy offers the two courses every candidate needs in streamlined, affordable online classes.
+OC's academy offers the courses every candidate needs in streamlined, affordable online classes.

 OC's academy offers a simplified enrollment process.
 A short form gets you started.

 Students who have enrolled in these adult classes come from a variety of backgrounds.
-Some are women who have put their career on hold to raise children, others are business people who are interested in investing in Oklahoma's youth.
+Some are women who have put their careers on hold to raise children, others are business people who are interested in investing in Oklahoma's youth.
 Many are focusing on secondary education with a focus on math, science and history.

 Director of Student Teaching and Associate Professor Dr. Allison Cassady teaches some of the courses and interacts with students.
 She says the need is great, indicated by emergency certifications jumping from an initial 300 up to 3,000 and climbing.

 "My students are from all parts of Oklahoma, rural and urban, and I've spoken with almost all of them," said Cassady.
 "The online environment is highly interactive among peers and flexible to accommodate individual work schedules."